 - Maintain compliance: After achieving HITRUST compliance or certification, organizations must maintain their compliance status.
 This includes regular assessments, audits, and updates to your security and privacy practices as necessary.

-- Educate and train staff: Ensure that staff is well-informed and trained on the HITRUST requirements and the organization's security and privacy policies.
+- Educate and train staff: Ensure that your staff is well-informed and trained on the HITRUST requirements and the organization's security and privacy policies.

 Related: SOC2 certification or HITRUST?